How Much Will Solar Actually Save on My Thai Electricity Bill?

 Why don’t I save 70% if my panels generate 70% of what I use?

 Solar generation peaks midday while household demand peaks morning and evening.
-Without a battery, a working family typically self-consumes only 30-50% of generation — the rest exports to the grid for zero compensation under the current frozen quota.
+Without a battery, a working family typically self-consumes only 30-50% of generation — the rest exports to the grid for 2.20 THB/kWh if you have a confirmed spot in the new 500 MW net billing round that reopened 1 July 2026, first-come-first-served.
 Self-consumption rate, not generation total, drives bill savings.
 For battery economics, see .

 Does the 200,000 THB tax deduction apply to foreign residents?